*This post may contain affiliate links. Please read our disclosure for more information

 “We lived in the tiny home for over four years,” Macy said.
 “James is into the same thing so it resonated with him, so its our journey together.”

-But once the couple erased their debt, they wanted to travel and see more of the world, which is why they decided to go about living in a travel trailer full-time.
+But once the couple erased their debt, they wanted to travel and see more of the world, which is why they decided to go about living in a travel trailer.

-What it’s like living in a travel trailer with kids
+What it’s like living full-time in a travel trailer with kids

-It’s amazing to think about a family living in a 12×7 travel trailer, but Macy, James and the kids seem to get along just fine in such a tiny space.
+It’s amazing to think about a family living full-time in a travel trailer, but Macy, James and the kids seem to get along just fine in such a tiny space.

 Macy’s kids are 2 and 3.5 years old, and don’t have a problem finding things to do.